wrightmat/dnd-eberron/adventures/C04 The Nature of Magic/1-03  Strixhaven Year 2, Term 1.md

 >A transparent dome structure rises high above you, filled with the calls of exotic birds and the rustle of wings.
 Sunlight filters through the leaves of towering trees, casting playful shadows on the ground.

 - A glass-domed room filled with flying creatures and tall trees.
+- **Challenge**.
+A flock of Quandrix-augmented birds mimics the players’ voices and spells, making communication confusing.

 **Desert and Mountain Ecosystems**